Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 But when you need to shave that 2 or 3 inches on the length (of the toilet), it’s a viable option.
 Hence, the round front toilet is often referred to as a compact toilet.
 It can save some front-to-back space for sure.

-Other than that disadvantage for men, there are no difference in performance.
-Some of the best flushing toilets are of round bowl or round front type.
+Other than that disadvantage for men, there is no difference in performance.
+Some of the best flushing toilets are of the round bowl or round front type.

 Rough-In Or Rough It Out

 There are only 3 rough-in sizes – 10″, 12″ and 14″.
-Out of the 3, the most common size is 12 inch.
+Out of the 3, the most common size is 12 inches.
 And you should always go for the 12″ rough-in when you are planning for your new bathroom or washroom.
 You will then have the widest range of toilets to choose from.

 All toilet manufacturers will have the common 12″ rough-in for all their toilets.
 Only a handful of models are designed for 10″ and 14″ rough-in.
 And most of the best flushing toilets, if not all, are 12″ rough-in.

 Easy To Get Replacement Parts

 The best flushing toilet is always a popular toilet with lots of people owning it.
-And that simply translate into good economy of scale for a sustainable and lucrative replacement parts market.
+And that simply translates into good economy of scale for a sustainable and lucrative replacement parts market.

 Parts like the flush valve, flapper, fill valve, rubber seals and even the lever are consumable parts.
 They are subject to the usual wear and tear from daily use.
-So it makes perfect commercial sense to mass produce and make these parts easily available to consumers.
+So it makes perfect commercial sense to mass produce and makes these parts easily available to consumers.

 So whether you are getting original parts or the alternatives, you will be spoiled for choice.
 The market for toilet replacement parts is so big, it has brought about some of the best toilet parts and accessories manufacturers.

 Companies like Korky and Fluidmaster makes some of the best quality toilet parts for most of the best toilet models out there.
 And Bemis, known for its range of toilet seats, is a trusted alternative for a replacement seat under its flagship brands, Bemis and Mayfair.